krai/axs2mlperf/model_pytorch_mixtral_recipe/README.md

-# How to download model mixtral with different variants
+# How to download model mixtral

 ## 1. Install rclone:
 ```